csci104/site/labs/lab9/index.md

 Another way of thinking about the subtraction rule is to consider two finite sets, |A| and |B|. |A ∪ B| = |A| + |B| - |A ∩ B|.

 ##### Example:
 You've arrived at St. Ives and now visit the local cat cafe.
 Here, you decide to inspect each cat's paws.
+Every cat has black or pink paws.
 41 cats have black paws, 50 cats have pink paws, and 21 cats have black AND pink paws.
 How many cats are in the cat cafe?

 **Solution**: 41 + 50 - 21 = **70 cats** 🐱